its-sarin/ebay-listing-scraper/README.md

-      --write FILE_NAME     Filename prefix (search query is automatically appended to the filename) --pages PAGE_COUNT    Number of page results to scrape (default: 1) --images GET_IMAGES   Whether or not to retrieve image links (default: False)
+      --write FILE_NAME     Filename prefix (search query is automatically appended to the filename) --pages PAGE_COUNT    Number of page results to scrape (default: 1) --images GET_IMAGES   Whether or not to retrieve image links (default: False) --download DOWNLOAD_IMAGES
+                            Whether or not to download gathered images - Note: this only works if you opt to retrieve image links (default: False)
+      --folder FOLDER_NAME  Custom folder name for downloaded images (default: scraped-images)